AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

     :class: ada-nocheck

     pragma Assert (Stack.Top_State = ...);
-    --  Compilation error: Top_State is not a variable
+    -- compilation error: Top_State is not a variable

 Refining an Abstract State